 7. Cross the River

-This particular game focuses on cooperation and coordination.
+The Cross the River Game focuses on cooperation and coordination.
 It is a great way to enhance group efforts in the pursuit of a common goal.
 It favors the bonding of individuals and builds an environment where people become more inclined to help one another, as part of a team.
 The basic aim of the game is quite simple: all participants must safely cross the river and reach the other side together, in order to win.
 Divide the space you have on hand and mark it using a rope.
 After you have your imaginary river set, put some “stones” on it that you will use to cross it.
 All players are required to walk only on the “rocks” available to them.
 No part of a person’s clothing or skin may touch the water.
 If someone falls, the whole team needs to start from the beginning.
 This type of game focuses a lot on communication between players.
 Reaching the goal takes planning and the precise execution and for this purpose, the team must come together for success.

 8. Team Camp-Off